mark-magic/mark-magic/packages/website/docs/en/plugin/index.md

 ## Introduction

-The foundation of mark-magic is built upon a plugin system, allowing you to extend the functionality of the tool by installing different plugins.
-Currently, there are several supported input plugins, including local/joplin, and output plugins such as docs/epub/hexo/local.
+The foundation of mark-magic is built upon a plugin system, which allows you to extend the functionality of the tool by installing different plugins.
+Currently, there are several supported input plugins like local/joplin, and output plugins including docs/epub/hexo/local.

-There are two types of plugins available: input plugins and output plugins.
-Input plugins are used to read data from a data source, while output plugins are used to output data to a specific destination.
+There are two categories of plugins available: input plugins and output plugins.
+Input plugins are used to retrieve data from a data source, while output plugins are used to output data to specific destinations.

 - Input Plugins
   - [plugin-local](./plugin-local.md)